 Voice-initiated products require two physical affordances for interacting with Alexa:

 - Action button

-This option is right for your product if it has a single microphone, a limited battery supply, or is unable to communicate the microphone-off state because of insufficient LEDs.
+This option is right for your product if it has a single microphone, a limited battery supply, or is unable to clearly communicate the microphone-off state because of insufficient LEDs or other visual indicators.

 Sound files communicate Alexa states and should:

 To best display the Alexa states, a smart speaker’s LEDs should support: